A universal credit advance could help you during the six week wait for your first universal credit payment.

 You repay a short term advance through deductions from your future monthly universal credit payments.

-How to apply for a short term advance
+How to apply for a universal credit advance

 You can ask for a universal credit short term advance when you make your claim for universal credit or while you are waiting for your first payment.